Shrink to FitEasing troublesome data communications |

 Performance

-Archive text files
+(Times in Seconds)LHarc PKZIP Archive text files

 Archive VS INFO files

-Archive mixed DMS files
+Archive mixed DMS files21

 23